brotame/multi-step-form/README.md

 You can collect the data from the 1st step into a hidden form and submit it when the user moves to the 2nd step.
 In order to do so, you must:

-- Put a hidden form anywhere on the page and give it a unique ID.
+1. Put a hidden form anywhere on the page and give it a unique ID.
-- Place in the form the same inputs that you want to collect and give them the following ID: `"hidden-" + InputID`.
+2. Place in the form the same inputs that you want to collect and give them the following ID: `"hidden-" + InputID`.

-> I.E: to collect the text field that has **#name** ID, you must place in the hidden form a text field with **#hidden-name** as ID.
+> I.E: to collect the email field that has **#email** ID, you must place in the hidden form an email field with **#hidden-email** as ID.

 #### Recap